 The accounts payable report provides a list of suppliers who are owed money, the amount owed and how old the debt is.
 This report is a tool for prioritizing supplier payments, providing contact information, adding notes and contact tags.

-Using the accounts payable report
+Using the accounts payable (aged creditors) report

 The accounts payable report will automatically list all suppliers which have an account balance, and by default convert all values to base currency.
 Suppliers with zero or negative account balances can be included or excluded using the filters.